 - Only natural person to be a member of OPC

-- Naming of One Person Company (OPC)
+- The naming of One Person Company (OPC)

 - No Limitation of Turnover and Paid-up capital for Conversion

-A One Person company (OPC) cannot carry out Non-Banking Financial Investment activities including investment in securities of any body corporates.
+A One Person Company (OPC) cannot carry out Non-Banking Financial Investment activities including investment in securities of any body corporates.